starbops/blog/content/posts/2026-08-03-metal3-meets-kubevirtbmc-provisioning-kubevirt-vms-like-bare-metal/index.md

 "2026-02-20-kubevirtbmc-enabling-bare-metal-provisioning-for-kubevirt-virtual-machines"
 >}})
-, we introduced KubeVirtBMC and showed how it provides virtual BMC endpoints for KubeVirt virtual machines.
+, we introduced KubeVirtBMC and showed how it provides virtual BMC endpoints for KubeVirt VMs.
 We tested it with raw IPMI and Redfish commands.
 That was fun, but the real power of KubeVirtBMC shines when you pair it with actual bare-metal provisioning tools.

 In this post, we'll walk through a complete end-to-end demo: using [Metal3](https://metal3.io/) to manage and provision KubeVirt VMs through